Azure Quick Review – High Level Assessments

 Azure Quick Review - High Level Assessments 4

 Tried it out briefly in my test environment.
 We download the installation file for Windows from the Github website of this AZQR project.
-You can find the releases here and the current version here.
+You can find the releases here and the version 2.4.1 here.

 Download and execution of Azure Quick Review